LennyDuan/Book/aws/natgatewaysendpoint/vpc-endpoint.md

 ## VPC Endpoints
 VPC Endpoints is a service that allow local services to access other resources __locally__.
-It is a great
+It is a great way to control the flow of traffic.

 #### Endpoint Design Example:
 ![](/assets/S3 Endpoints.png)